ABOUT US

 The Sybil Brand Commission for Institutional Inspections formerly called the Institutional Inspection Commission was founded in 1959 by Sybil Brand who saw the necessity to improve the overcrowded conditions of incarcerated juveniles, men, and in particular women.
 The name changed to Sybil Brand Commission for Institutional Inspections, was in honor of her 90th birthday and her 50th Year of dedicated service to the County of Los Angeles.

-The Sybil Brand Commission for institutional Inspections consists of ten Commissioners, who were appointed by the Los Angeles County Board of Supervisors (two from each Supervisorial District).
-The Los Angeles County Sheriff and Probation Officers serves as ex-officio members of the Commission.
+The Sybil Brand Commission for institutional Inspections consists of ten Commissioners, who are appointed by the Los Angeles County Board of Supervisors (two from each Supervisorial District).
+The Los Angeles County Sheriff and the Chair of the Civilian Oversight Commission (COC) serve as ex-officio members of the Commission.

 If you are trying to locate an inmate in the Los Angeles County jail system, please use website below.